amiiit/frontend-challenge/README.md

 3. The actual music file is name track_file_url and is a property of each track object.

 ## Good to know:
 1. Only firefox supports the complete API of HTMLAudioElement events.
 So if you want to use events you should prefer working on firefox.
-Otherwise you are free to use any browser (or not use events)
+Otherwise you are free to use any browser.
+Working with events is not absolutely necessary, we just wanted to save you some time by telling you this.

 ## Functional Requirements